BeeChains/servethelight/index.md

 Source ~[The Creed](https://assassinscreed.fandom.com/wiki/The_Creed)

-"Egypt has fallen, Greece also, and Rome will fall too.
-All will fall to the creed, yet no one will know."
+## "Egypt has fallen, Greece also, and Rome will fall too.
+All will fall to the creed, yet no one will know." ―Bayek ([The Creed](https://assassinscreed.fandom.com/wiki/The_Creed))
-―Bayek

 # [Initiation](https://assassinscreed.fandom.com/wiki/Initiation_into_the_Assassin_Order)
 Assassin: "Where other men blindly follow the truth, remember..."